 “The IT web services group assists with guiding the architecture and design limits,” Henderson said in an email response.
-“We handle the web services back office functions and strategic development.
+“We handle web services back-office functions and strategic development.
 We cover all potential knowledge and technical gaps that may arise within departments regarding authoring their sections.”

 Corning said he has noticed the slow news updates to campus wide events on the current website.

 “I believe that right now, the website makes reference to our ‘new’ SIS system, which went into effect back in January,” Corning said.